The Complete Guide To Recruiting Real Estate Agents In 2023

 Find top-producing agents in your area or niche and offer to take them to dinner.
 Ask them what would make them consider moving to a new brokerage.

-1. Understand what motivates agents
+2. Understand what motivates agents

 Some agents will actively be looking for a new company to move to, while others will only consider a move if it comes their way.
 Knowing how to pitch to different agent mindsets is critical.

-The good news is commission plans aren’t everything.
 Top-performing agents are increasingly motivated by flexibility, mobility, and opportunities for professional development.

 Other benefits you could offer include:

-• A company car
+• A company car.

-• Equipment such as the latest phones, tablets, and laptops
+• Equipment such as the latest phones, tablets, and laptops.

-• More days off
+• More vacation days.

-• Company pension with contributions
+• Company pension with contributions.

-• Other benefits, such as free gym memberships or cycle to work schemes
+• Other benefits such as free gym memberships or cycle-to-work schemes.

-6 Ways to Find Great Agents
+4 Ways to Find Great Agents

-Here are a few ways to do this.
+Here are a few ways to do this:

 1. Attend real estate industry events

-1. Use social media
+2. Use social media

 Social media is a great way to extend your company’s reach beyond your website or word of mouth.
 The same goes for your agent recruitment.

-Below is a great example from Asheville Realty Group’s Facebook page.
+Regularly publish posts that celebrate your agents.
+Below is a great example from Asheville Realty Group’s Facebook page

-Here’s a good example from Diane McCown’s Facebook page.
+Here’s a good example from Diane McCown’s Facebook page:

 When it’s time to recruit, post a link and include a personal message asking if anyone is interested.
-If you have done the two points above properly you should get a good response.

 Here’s a great example from Reali on LinkedIn.

-1. Offer sign-up bonuses
+3. Offer sign-up bonuses

-1. Host real estate agent events
+4. Host real estate agent events

 10 Ways to Retain Real Estate Agents